-While paying taxes to Uncle Sam is never fun for anyone (and I almost always end up paying taxes as someone who runs her own business), if you can earn miles and points on something you have to pay anyway, which you can then use toward FREE TRAVEL, it makes the pain of parting with that money a little easier :).
+While paying taxes to Uncle Sam is never fun for anyone, if you can earn miles and points on something you have to pay anyway, which you can then use toward FREE TRAVEL, it makes the pain of parting with that money a little easier :).

 Disclosure: This post contains affiliate links through which I may earn a bonus or referral if you make a purchase after clicking through.